hackerworldyt/hackerworld/README.md

 =============

 Hacker World DoS tool ported to Go language from Python.
-Original Python utility by Barry Shteiman http://www.sectorix.com/2012/05/17/hackerworld-web-server-dos-tool/ I just ported the code as is quick and dirty.
-Original functions names are keeped and original logic mostly keeped too.

 The main difference from Python version layed in Golang architecture for concurrency: the goroutines. hackerworld.py runs a new thread for each connection in the connection pool so it uses hundreds and thousands of threads.